DmitryWiY/Tesl-app-service-INT/README.md

-To run a server do: npm run start
+To run a server do:
+npm run start

-Server will be opened on port 5000;
+(Server will be opened on port 5000)

-In public/javascript/main.js you will fine different mocked data objetcs (depends on type of request) Just change the name of object that u want to send to backend;
+In public/javascript/main.js you will fine different mocked data objetcs (depends on type of request) (Just change the name of object that u want to send to backend)

 Node js: